saran9991/openscience_mlr3/README.md

 It is recommended to execute one code line at a time and not the whole code all at once.
 For example: It is recommended to move to the next line after benchmarking only after the entire process has finished.

-The results should be reproducible in the sense that depending on the pipe-line and evaluation measure, different algorithms could have superior performance based on Classification Error, Brier Score, AUC Score.
+The results should be reproducible in the sense that on running the code, one should notice the change in performance with respect to different pipelines and evaluation measures, as aggregated in the plot images.
+Due to the seed being set at the start of the code, one should be able to obtain the Plot results and the Numeric Results as stored in the ‘Results’ folder.

 Example: For Classification Error [Refer to Image: Rankings_CE.png] •PIMA Dataset: Change in performance with respect to pipeline is seen in the case of ‘notune’ pipeline where no tuning of the hyperparameters is done.
 In this case, Decision Tree seems to perform better than Random Forest.